jayclassless/tidypy/README.rst

     .. _restructuredtext-lint: https://github.com/twolfson/restructuredtext-lint

 polint
-    A part of the `dennis`_, package this tool lints PO and POT files for problems.
+    A part of the `dennis`_ package, this tool lints PO and POT files for problems.

     .. _dennis: https://github.com/willkg/dennis